Veozen/CtrlRound/Readme.md

 - sum on the margins + sum on the interior cells (distance_total=true)
 - max on the margins, sum on the margins + sum on the interior cells  (distance_max=true and distance_total=true)

 When a solution is returned, the first three distance functions are evaluated and written in the output regardless of the combination of distance functions used in the search.
-Note that using the maximum on the margins distance function in the cearch seems to increase run-time.
+Note that using the maximum on the margins distance function in the search seems to increase run-time.

 ## Usage